Elderberry - Sambucus Nigra

-Basically, its leaves are oval shaped and it blossoms off-white heads of flowers that in turn produce a distinctive sweet fragrance.
+Its leaves are oval shaped, and it blossoms off-white heads of flowers that in turn produce a distinctively sweet fragrance.
 Consequently, the flowers are then followed by an abundant supply of purplish-blue berries in the fall.
 Maturity can be reached within three to four years depending on the species or sub-species.

 As they are typically robust, fast growers, it is best to plant Elder Berry trees at the beginning of spring nurtured by a thorough watering schedule after the initial planting.
-Generally, watering should be maintained at least on a once a week basis during the first year.
+Watering should be maintained at least on a once a week basis during the first year.

-Used primarily as a very attractive ornamental for hedges, fences and well-known for their enduring strength, they bring homeowners an added bonus in being also pest-free.
+Used primarily as a very attractive ornamental for hedges, fences and well-known for their enduring strength, they bring homeowners a bonus in being also pest-free.
 This, plus their natural purplish-blue beauty, makes them very appealing to homeowners as they are easy to grow.

-The plant’s white flowers are typically used for making fine liqueurs such as: cordials, wine, champagne and/or brandy.
-The Elder Berry is a particular favorite for baking pies, preserves, jellies, chutney and tea.
+The plant’s white flowers are typically used for making fine liqueurs such as cordials, wine, champagne, and brandy.
+The Elder Berry is a particular favorite for baking pies, preserves, jellies, chutney, and tea.

-The tree's fruit has been used for over a 1,000 years and is particularly known for being a superlative flu-fighting agent far surpassing the attributes of the latest flu vaccines.
-The fruit makes an excellent antioxidant consisting of Vitamin C and Potassium; moreover, it has also proven extremely effective in being an immune system booster.
+The tree's fruit has been used for over a 1,000 years and is mainly known for being a superlative flu-fighting agent far surpassing the attributes of the latest flu vaccines.
+The fruit makes an excellent antioxidant consisting of Vitamin C and Potassium; moreover, it has also proven extremely useful in being an immune system booster.